Nakshatra05/Whizzify_Eth/README.md

 ## Solution

 Whizzify addresses these challenges by offering:

 - **Automated Quiz Generation**: Upload session content, and Whizzify generates relevant quiz questions.
-- **Instant Rewards**: Participants receive rewards instantly through their Freighter Wallets for correct answers.
+- **Instant Rewards**: Participants receive rewards instantly through their Ethereum wallets for correct answers.
 - **Streamlined Process**: Organizations simply provide the session content and initial funds for rewards, and Whizzify handles the rest.

 ## Technologies Used

 - **Blockchain**: For transparent and tamper-proof reward distribution.
-- **Stellar Blockchain**: Leveraging Soroban for secure transactions.
+- **Ethereum Blockchain**: Leveraging smart contracts for secure, automated transactions.
 - **ChatGPT API**: To process content and generate quiz questions.
-- **Freighter Wallet**: For handling participant rewards.
+- **MetaMask Wallet**: For handling participant rewards.

 ## Platform Features